mkrul97/JobSeekerAssistant/README.md

 - **Website Compatibility**: Some websites may not be compatible with the application due to their specific structure, anti-scraping measures, or terms of service prohibiting automated access to their content.

+- **Application Unresponsiveness**: When starting the scraping process, the application may become unresponsive until the job is done.
+This is due to the nature of the scraping tasks being performed synchronously.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.